pytorch/serve/test/data_file_config.md

 If you want to validate the response body refer optional properties below.

-Optional properties
+Optional properties for response content validation
 ----

-Use these properties only if you want to validate the response content/body.
+Following properties should be used only when you to want validate the response content/body.

 **content-type:** Can be set to "text/plain" or "application/json".
-For "text/plain" content-type response message is compared with expected string.
+For "text/plain", content-type response message is compared with expected string.
-For "application/json" content-type response json is compared with expected json object.
+For "application/json", content-type response json is compared with expected json object.

-**validator:**: Currently validator can be either "default_json" or "image_classification".
+**validator:**: Validator can be either "default_json" or "image_classification".
 "default_json" is a basic json comparator where key value pairs are expected to be constant, however the order may change.
+By default, this will be used for content validation even if you don't specify any validator for content type json.

-"image_classification" is a custom comparator for json structure given below, here prediction scores may vary hence tolerance is used while comparing scores.
+"image_classification" is a custom comparator for json structure given in following section.
+In this case, prediction scores may vary hence tolerance is used while comparing scores.

 **Note:**
-If expected output from your model's inference request is json with a different structure then you will have to add a custom function with name validate_<new_validator> and add entry for <new_validator>:validate_<new_validator> in `validators` objects in `inference_api_test_collection.json`.
+If expected output from your model's inference request is json with a different structure (compared to image classfication above] then you will have to add a custom comparator with name validate_<new_validator> and add entry for <new_validator>:validate_<new_validator> in `validators` objects in `inference_api_test_collection.json`.

 **expected:** Expected string or json object based on content-type.

 **Note:**
 At present binary types are not supported as expected type.